 Discussions and other rantings:

 Was Chu Li Mo a third party?
 This was emphasized throughout the story.
 Well, it was more like from the girls following Ji Yao Hua.
 Their wild imagination was really on high during the beginning of the story.
 Even if ranking with Chu Li Mo’s real identity and how she was nowhere near the comparison of the backgrounds of both the princess and Ji Yao Hua, but that didn’t make it their advantage over Chu Li Mo.
-Considering how Leng Xue wasn’t into those stuffs.
+Considering how Leng Xue wasn’t into that stuff.
 He was after all a prince himself.
 Yet he didn’t look down on others because of that ranking.
 He rated them on a different scale.
 Not to mention how he was much too serious the majority of the time.
 Hey, his nickname said it all.
 But back to the main question, was Chu Li Mo a third party in Leng Xue and Ji Yao Hua’s relationship?
 I seriously didn’t think Leng Xue and Ji Yao Hua had anything going on–even WAY before Chu Li Mo came into the picture.
 I meant sure, they were good comrades and had gotten along quite well over the years they’d known each other.
 Leng Xue sure was protective of her at times too, because of how her old wound had affected her health and all.
-But I think she was in the siblings zone already.
+But I think she was in the siblings’ zone already.
 If he had ever liked her, he already reacted.
 Because he was a straightforward type of person and he was quite possessive.
 (So not a good trait, lol.)
 BUT that was too obvious with him being sooo protective and possessive over Chu Li Mo in the later parts of the story.
 Even if others had decided that he and Ji Yao Hua were a couple in the past, it didn’t affect him.
 Some people might claim that not explaining might just equal to admitting.
-But he didn’t care to say those stuffs to everyone.
+But he didn’t care to say those stuff to everyone.
 If they wanted to assume, just assume.
 His most obvious reactions were directly toward Ji Yao Hua.
 So it wasn’t like he was leading her on or anything.
 He always treated her like a sister.
 That was it.
 And he did try to explain to Ji Yao Hua at one point, saying that he wanted to say it out a long time ago already YET she stopped him and said she understood.
 Of course, she only wanted to preserve some dignity and didn’t want to hear him say it out so thoroughly (which was understandable).
 Then in the later parts when he was poisoned, Leng Xue had emphasized many times that he didn’t want Yao Hua to keep taking care of him like that, because it was also torturing him that he couldn’t do anything for her in return.
 In a way, I felt he was taking care of her like a little sister and was protective of her since whenever because of that connection.
 It was like he only had her as a sibling for a while, then along came Chu Li Mo and he fell in love and wanted to focus on Li Mo AND then his sister was envious of the attention she no longer got so there it went.
 It felt that way to me.
 I’m not trying to convince anyone to ship Leng Xue/Li Mo.
 I just felt that Ji Yao Hua’s feelings toward Leng Xue were always one-sided so the whole whore-calling was soooo immature.

 Hans Zhang vs. William Chan.
 Okay, some people were fighting because of how Zhang Han seemed to be in the limelight and William not so much.
 Or more like their characters.
 This series was filmed in the same year as Legend of the Ancient Sword.
 I read somewhere this one might have been filmed first.
 (NOT sure, I wasn’t paying attention to the other one at first, only followed this one at that time.)
 Around that time, Zhang Han was really popular (still is) and so he had many projects and more opportunities.
 William didn’t become SUPER popular until after Legend of the Ancient Sword was broadcasted.
 So stop fighting.

 More cases, please.
 Seriously, I was intrigued at first, like really pulled in.
-But the cases sort of deteriorated and gave way for many cat fights and unnecessary side stories so that had lost my interest later on.
+But the cases sort of deteriorated and gave way for many catfights and unnecessary side stories so that had lost my interest later on.
 Yet I tried to hold on for the main plot to see how it was going.
 Not to mention how some of An Shi Geng’s flashbacks were taking up too much time.
 It was getting quite repetitive.
 In fact, most of the flashbacks were driving me insane.
 It took too much time.
 Maybe if they cut some of those out and included more explanation for what they did later on, it would be better.
-Because they did have quite a few story arches that seemed like good ideas, but weren’t executed as nicely as should be.
+Because they did have quite a few story arches that seemed like good ideas but weren’t executed as nicely as should be.

 The costumes and hairdos.
 Seriously, some were all right.
 But others got me yelling “What in the world?” at other times.